-5 Best and 5 Worst Home Improvements for Resale Value
+5 Best Home Improvements for Resale Value (and the Worst!)

 What is the value proposition for improvements to a home when selling?
 That is a great question.
 The challenge is in knowing if the added improvement will automatically add value to a home, and/or add appeal to the home, or neither.

-There seems to be lots of buzz about the subject, and what is best to do to get the most bang for your buck.
+There is a lot of buzz about the subject, and what is best to do to get the most bang for your buck.
 I cringed a bit when I read statements online about the average return on investment (ROI) for each type of improvement.
 The truth is, you can’t accurately determine ROI if every market is different.

 - Swimming pools

-- Modifications to a home or property for a unique purpose that is not for a common buyer to appreciate, such as a:
+- Modifications to a home or property for a unique purpose that is not for a common buyer to appreciate, such as a music studio, shooting range, doomsday prepper hideout, or a science lab

 Moving on from that, the subject at hand is that you want to get your home sold.
 It goes without saying that you want the biggest dollar amount at the bottom of the settlement statement when you close the deal.

-So, it’s worth the time to see a professional that knows your market, and can make recommendations that are best suited to bring the most value for your home.
+So, it’s worth the time to see a professional that knows your market and can make recommendations that are best suited to bring the most value to your home.
 Let’s talk first about the top 5 improvements that can add the best appeal and value to your home:

 Take a good look at your front door.
 If it has dings and damage, or the door jam, hinges or screen door are beat up, make them look nice.
 You want your front door to make a great first impression.
 Buyers want to find a charming, inviting home that gives them that warm, ‘this is home’ feeling.
 Doors can be expensive, so planning ahead for a sale at one of those home improvement stores never hurts.